 - In a food processor with the S blade attachment, add all the dry ingredients: raw almonds, desiccated coconut, and cocoa powder.
 Blend for 30 seconds until the almonds turn into a thick meal.

 - Stop the blender and pour in maple syrup and melted coconut oil.

 - Blend again to form a sticky dough.
 It should be sticky enough to form a crust.
-If too loose or dry adjust adding 1 tbsp of water and blend again.
+If too loose or dry, adjust by adding 1 tbsp of water, and blend again.

 - Press in the crust into a loose bottom pie pan, 20 cm (8 inches).
-The dough is sticky so you can place a piece of parchment paper between your fingers and the dough to avoid the dough to stick to your fingers.
+The dough is sticky, so you can place a piece of parchment paper between your fingers and the dough to prevent the dough from sticking to your fingers.
 Press the dough until it covers all the pan.

 - Place the pie pan into the fridge to set.

 - Scoop out avocado flesh from a ripe avocado and remove any black spot from the flesh that may bring bitterness to your mousse.

 - Measure 1 cup packed avocado flesh (or weight 240g, 8.5 oz).